warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/fulfill-requests-from-cli.md

 The next steps require that you export your node and Keychain settings as environment variables.

-If you used a `just` script or a devnet snapshot to run your node, you can export the predefined settings:
+If you used our `just` script to run the node, you can export the predefined settings:

 ```bash
 export CHAIN_ID=warden_1337-1